 The wetland evaluation system was created to inform Ontario’s land use planning process.

-We evaluate wetlands to help municipalities, conservation authorities and others with land use planning.
-We also provide manuals describing how wetlands are evaluated and offer annual training for professionals wishing to become qualified wetland evaluators.
+We provide manuals describing how wetlands are evaluated and offer annual training for professionals wishing to become qualified wetland evaluators.

 The wetland evaluation process defines, identifies and measures wetland functions and values.

 Wetlands are assessed based on their perceived values in maintaining natural processes (ecosystem values).
 They are also assessed on the benefits provided to society (human utility values).

 Human utility values

 Human utility values include: